A topic from the subject of Analytical Chemistry in Chemistry.

 Materials

-Unknown organic compound Infrared spectrometer
+• Unknown organic compound sample

-* Nuclear magnetic resonance (NMR) spectrometer
+• Nuclear Magnetic Resonance (NMR) spectrometer

 Procedure

-Infrared Spectroscopy
+Infrared (IR) Spectroscopy

-3. Record the infrared spectrum.
+3. Record the IR spectrum.
+Ensure appropriate background correction is performed.

 Nuclear Magnetic Resonance (NMR) Spectroscopy